marisarpo/horizons-week02/day4/horello-ajax/readme.md

 see what shows up in the Result box on the right.
 This is the JSON data that your app will be receiving from the Trello API.
 Cool, right?

-The most important thing we need is a board ID that we can plug into Horello.
+The most important thing we need is a board ID that we can use in Horello.
+We need to hardcode this board ID somewhere since our app is (so far) only designed to work with a single board.
 If you tap on Get Boards on the left, then tap Execute, you should see a list of boards appear on the right.
 There's a bunch of data here, but look for the board called "Welcome Board", and copy the value from its "id" property.
-Paste this into `index.html` where indicated.
+You'll need to use this in the next phase.

 ### Raw JSON